-- 1.18.
-The UKP will tie in with HMG's GREAT Campaign of "See Things Differently", which is already resonating with the Japanese public the primary demographic for visitors to the UKP. - 1.19.
-HMG requires the services of a Supplier to take (through a value for money approach), the Strategic Objectives (Section 5), Critical Success Factors (Section 6), and Audience and Content Expectations (Section 8) and deliver an overarching narrative, creative concept, and visitor experience, along with the development of engaging and unique content and potential concepts for the design of UKP itself3. - 1.20.
-In delivery of the outcomes set out in 1.19, the Supplier will need to work together with appointed sponsors of the UKP, who must be fully integrated into the concept and design of what is to be delivered.
-The Supplier must work with sponsors in the design of all deliverables, across both Work Packages (see 1.22).
-More on how sponsors are classified and the rights they hold can be found in Section 2 (The Requirement). - 1.21.
-The appointed Supplier may subsequently be commissioned (in accordance with the commissioning process set out in Annex Q) in a supporting role to work with architects and construction contractors to fully realise the design of the UKP; to oversee the eventual content and visitor experience implementation (fit-out); and finally, management of the live experience in delivery. - 1.22.
+- 1.21.
+The appointed Supplier may subsequently be commissioned (in accordance with the commissioning process set out Schedule 38 of the Contract attached at Schedule 06 to this ITT) in a supporting role to work with architects and construction contractors to fully realise the design of the UKP; to oversee the eventual content and visitor experience implementation (fit-out); and finally, management of the live experience in delivery. - 1.22.
 The services to be delivered by the Supplier under this Contract will be spilt into two (2) Work Packages (A) and (B).
 The services described above at 1.19 constitute Work Package (A) as detailed in Section 3 of this Specification.
 The services described at 1.21 constitute Work Package (B) and are a Contractual Option. - 1.23.
 As an indication of the potential scope and types of services required for Work Package (B), a list of services and potential deliverables has been provided in Section 4 of this Specification.
 Exact deliverables for Work Package (B) will be discussed and agreed with the Supplier prior to commissioning of Work Package (B).